 How do investment companies make money?

-Investment companies generate revenue through management fees, performance fees, and transaction-based fees.
-Some also earn from securities lending and custody services.
-Fee structures vary between passive index funds and active management strategies.
+Companies make money from management fees, performance fees, and transaction fees.
+They also get money from lending securities and custody services.
+The way they make money changes between passive and active funds.

 What role does technology play in modern investment management?